-I always say preparation starts the first day you walk into the unit, or even before that sometimes when you’re in nursing school, but it’s got to start before the application starts, and this is why.
-You look at most programs when they go to interview, they might give them six weeks and say, “We’re going to interview you in six weeks.”
-I’ll tell you something we did.
-We had some drop out of the interview process.
-They got accepted to another school and didn’t want to take a risk or chance.
+I always say preparation starts the first day you walk into the unit, or even before that sometimes when you’re in nursing school, but it’s got to start before the application starts, and this is why: You look at most programs when they go to interview, they might give them six weeks and say, “We’re going to interview you in six weeks.”
+Well, I’ll tell you something we did… We had some drop out of the interview process; they got accepted to another school and didn’t want to take a risk or chance.
 They went ahead and declined our interview and accepted a position somewhere else.

 I think they’re going to say, “Do you have weaknesses?”

 That’s what most people think.
 However, there are probably four other ways to ask that question.
-Most people focus on going and practicing the question of when they asked me what are my weaknesses, then I can go, “I can answer that.
+Most people focus on practicing the question of “what are my weaknesses”, then can say, “I can answer that.
 I’ve practiced that one 100 times already, and I know what it is.”
 However, they may say, “What would your coworkers say is your weakness?”
 It may be the same exact thing but just because they rephrase it, say to your coworkers or your manager or your professor in nursing school, you start going, “Now I’ve got to think about what somebody else thought about me and I have to answer that?”

 You have to understand, the program faculty interviewing you has no clue what your manager would say your weakness is, and we understand that.
 It doesn’t have to be that your answer is different.
 You’re approaching it in a different way.
-What I find kicks a lot of people in the butt when we do interviews is the alternative way to the question is asked because they’ve practiced questions so much and they have looked at them so hard that they think, “It’s going to be asked this one way.”
-When they ask it a second or a third way or a different way, people think, “I’m not sure I know how to answer that.
-I’m not sure what to do there,” because it was asked in a different way than what they anticipated.
+What I find kicks a lot of people in the butt when we do interviews and the alternative way to the question is asked because they’ve practiced questions so much, they think, “It’s going to be asked this one way.”
+When they ask it a different way, people think, “I’m not sure I know how to answer that.
+I’m not sure what to do here,” because it was asked in a different way than what they anticipated.

 Let’s talk about timing with these things also.
 You only have a couple of minutes.
 Some of these interviews are only 20 or 30 minutes long.
 They want to get multiple questions out of you.
 They don’t have ten minutes to listen to you explain why you want to go to anesthesia school.